ShayHill/docx2python/README.md

 New in Docx2Python Version 3, the Par type captures some paragraph properties.

+`elem: lxml.etree._Element`

+A pointer to the xml element from which the paragraph was extracted.
+This is useful for fishing around in the xml from a known location.
+See `tests.test_content_control_block_properties.py` for an example of how this can be used.

 `html_style: list[str]`

 A list of html tags that will be applied to the paragraph if html=True.